-It is the policy of the Richmond County School System that all athletic participants, other than football, provide either proof of insurance, purchase the student accident insurance policy that is sanctioned by the Board, or sign a military waiver, provided by the school for military dependents.
-Participants in football must either provide proof of insurance, sign a military waiver, or purchase the football policy carried by the student accident insurance company.
+It is the policy of the Richmond County School System that all athletic participants provide either proof of insurance or purchase the student accident insurance policy that is sanctioned by the Board.
 The school's athletic program is not authorized to extend public funds for injuries; thus, it will be the responsibility of the parent or guardian to pay any costs for any injury, which is not covered by insurance.